 Best breast and nipple accessories for pumping

-Here’s another way to catch extra milk output.
+Here’s another way to catch extra milk output, according to Shapiro.
 “People who find themselves leaking all day and also don’t have a huge milk supply can’t waste a single drop.
-You can leak into this to capture and store milk,” says Shapiro.
-These plastic shells go into your bra and stay put and also double as protective shells to keep your nipples from chafing against your bra.
+You can leak into this to capture and store milk,” she says.
+These plastic shells go into your bra and stay put, doubling as protective shells to keep your nipples from chafing against your bra.

 Best insulated bottle bags